Test-Time Alignment of Text-to-Image Diffusion Models via Null-Text Embedding Optimisation: Conclusion

 Our findings show that optimising within the semantic conditioning space offers a simple yet powerful alternative to existing TTA approaches, and establishes Null-TTA as a principled paradigm for reliable inference-time alignment of diffusion models.

-\paragraph{Acknowledgements} Taehoon Kim was supported to undertake this project by EPSRC and MoD Centre for Doctoral Training in Sensing, Processing, and AI for Defence and Security.
+\paragraph{Acknowledgements} Taehoon Kim was supported by the Engineering and Physical Sciences Research Council and Ministry of Defence Centre for Doctoral Training in Sensing, Processing and AI for Defence and Security, [EP/Y013859/1].
 This project was supported by the Royal Academy of Engineering under the Research Fellowship programme. {

 }

 [

 ]